Note

 • TOUCH.EVENT_NONE: No event

-• TOUCH.EVENT_UP: Released
+• TOUCH.EVENT_UP: Lift up

-• TOUCH.EVENT_DOWN: Pressed
+• TOUCH.EVENT_DOWN: Press down

-• TOUCH.EVENT_MOVE: Moved
+• TOUCH.EVENT_MOVE: Move

 Coordinate Rotation#